josephmisiti/awesome-machine-learning/README.md

 * [igraph](http://igraph.org/c/) - General purpose graph library
 * [Warp-CTC](https://github.com/baidu-research/warp-ctc) - A fast parallel implementation of Connectionist Temporal Classification (CTC), on both CPU and GPU.
 * [CNTK](https://github.com/Microsoft/CNTK) - The Computational Network Toolkit (CNTK) by Microsoft Research, is a unified deep-learning toolkit that describes neural networks as a series of computational steps via a directed graph.
+* [DeepDetect](https://github.com/beniz/deepdetect) - A machine learning API and server written in C++11.
+It makes state of the art machine learning easy to work with and integrate into existing applications.

 <a name="cpp-nlp" />
 #### Natural Language Processing